 A glass igloo to see the Northern Lights in Finland.
 Talk about a room with a view!
 You'll never miss the Northern Lights, and you won't even have to leave your bed.
 Visit the Igloo Village Kakslauttanen, idyllically located in Lapland.

-It’s a unique concept, this glass igloo.
-You’ll know what an ice igloo looks like: interesting domed buildings originally built by the Inuit (also known as ‘Eskimos’, who are not actually natives of Lapland.)
+It’s a unique accommodation, this glass igloo.
+You’ll know what an ice igloo looks like: interesting domed buildings originally built by the Inuit.
 But these Finnish glass igloos at this resort are modern, built out of thermos glass, and offer comfort and cosiness.
-The beds are in the middle, so you always get a great view.
+You are guaranteed to have a great view of the sky.